+Passive RFID tags does not have their own power source.
+It uses power from the reader.
 In this device, RF tags are not attached by a power supply and passive RF tag stored their power.
-When it is emitted from active antennas and the RF tag are used specific frequency like 125-134MHZ as low frequency, 13.56MHZ as a high frequency and 856MHZ to 960MHZ as ultra-high frequency.
+When it is emitted from active antennas and the RF tag are used specific frequency like 125-134KHZ as low frequency, 13.56MHZ as a high frequency and 856MHZ to 960MHZ as ultra-high frequency.

 - Active RFID –

 In this device, RF tags are attached by a power supply that emits a signal and there is an antenna which receives the data. means, active tag uses a power source like battery.
 It has it’s own power source, does not require power from source/reader.